KNEW (AM): The final years

 In 1997, the station switched to an adult standards format of traditional pop and big band music.
 At one point, presumably inspired by the "swing dancing/zoot suits" craze of the late 1990s, KABL added a nightly "swing/dance" show several hours in length, which played music by the retro swing groups of the period such as Brian Setzer's and the Cherry Poppin' Daddies, as well as standard material such as Glenn Miller's "In The Mood".
 This program did not last very long.

 KABL also carried the syndicated When Radio Was Old-Time Radio anthology series, tending to move its time slot around.
 In 2000, KABL briefly switched to a 1960s-1970s soft rock format, but went back to older music after complaints from their regular audience.
 In fact, later-years KABL tended to go back and forth on including greater amounts of more "modern" softer pop-rock material then not identified with "traditional" adult standards - Peter & Gordon and Dusty Springfield from the 1960s, even Kenny Rogers and Air Supply from the turn of the 1980s.

 On September 28, 2004, 960 AM dropped the adult standards programming and the KABL call letters.
 The KABL call sign subsequently reemerged at then co-owned 92.1 FM in Walnut Creek, California.
 The station had a very limited signal beyond its immediate broadcast area, however, and in July 2005, switched to an adult contemporary music format.

 KABL reborn on the Internet

 KABL then began broadcasting as an internet radio station.
 This lasted until January 31, 2007, when Clear Channel Communications discontinued KABL's streaming music.

 On June 1, 2007, under license from Clear Channel, the Bay Area Radio Museum launched a streaming tribute to KABL on the Internet, which featured beautiful music, easy listening, adult standards, big bands, traditional pop and middle-of-the-road music, to represent the various musical styles presented during the station's forty years on the air.
-The URL that was used now redirects to iHeartRadio.